weaviate/weaviate/cmd/weaviate/README.md

 ## Setup

+> [!NOTE]
-If you're prompted "Do you want the application “weaviate-server” to accept incoming network connections?" by your firewall select "Allow", this is because the server accepts incoming client connections (in this case from the querier).
+> If you're prompted "Do you want the application “weaviate-server” to accept incoming network connections?" by your firewall select "Allow", this is because the server accepts incoming client connections (in this case from the querier).

 ### Start Weaviate core.